Charlotte Grant (model)

-Charley Cox, known professionally as Charlotte Grant, is an English cosmetics company owner, model and beauty pageant titleholder.
+Charley Cox (born 2000), known professionally as Charlotte Grant, is an English businesswoman, model, and beauty pageant titleholder who represented her country in Miss Cosmo 2024 and Miss World 2025.

-Early life
+Early life and career

-Cox, from Kirkby, England, was born in 2000.
+Grant, from Kirkby, England, was born in 2000.
 She has 2 siblings.
 When she was 10 years old, she broke her back in an accident in Dumfries, Scotland, during a holiday.
 Though told she might never walk again, she had recovered about two years after the accident.
 She won a sports award in 2014 while she attended St Bede's Catholic High School, Ormskirk.
 She later studied at Runshaw College.

-Charlotte Grant Cosmetics

-Cox received support from the Prince's Trust, and started her own cosmetics company, Charlotte Grant Cosmetics, in 2019.
+In 2019, Grant received support from the Prince's Trust, and started her own cosmetics company, Charlotte Grant Cosmetics.
 She named it after her mother's maiden name.
 The company initially made eyebrow soap, a vegan product.

 Modelling and beauty pageants

-As of 2025, Cox is a part-time model, and says she has been modelling since she was 4 years old.
+As of 2025, Grant is a part-time model, and says she has been modelling since she was 4 years old.
 In 2024, she won the Miss Liverpool beauty pageant, the first beauty pageant she competed in.
 Later that year, she became the Miss England runner-up.
 She also participated in the Miss Cosmo 2024 pageant.

-When the Miss England 2024 winner, Milla Magee, suddenly withdrew from the 2025 Miss World competition, Cox replaced her, having had 48 hours notice.
+When the Miss England 2024 winner, Milla Magee, suddenly withdrew from the 2025 Miss World competition, Grant replaced her, having had 48 hours notice.